-Placemaking Tools Intro Here's where we recommend some of the valuable tools we've used in creating "place" projects, and some of the media tools used in our Place Reports.
-Placemaking Report gets a fraction of the purchase price of some of the tools you buy (not all), without adding anything to the purchase price.
-If a tool is good, and there's no affiliate relationship available, we still recommend it.
+Placemaking Tools Intro Tools used in creating "place" projects, and place-related media projects, recommended.
+Placemaking Report gets a fraction of the purchase price of some of the tools purchased, without adding anything to the price.
+If a tool is good, and there's no affiliate relationship available, it's still recommended.

-Self-Healing Mat I came across self-healing mats as I was creating my first sorta-crafty project.
+Self-Healing Mat You come across self-healing mats as you are creating your first sorta-crafty project.
 They are amazing.
 A good companion to X-acto knives.
 Put one on any surface, and go crazy.
 These mats can absorb the abuse.

-Gesture Sensor My first touchless enabler was the APDS gesture sensor, the original trigger for the gachapon/gumball machine.
-Later, after Covid's arrival, I circled back to it again.
+Gesture Sensor Your first touchless enabler is the APDS gesture sensor, the original trigger for the gachapon/gumball machine.
+Later, after Covid's arrival, you circled back to it again.

 T-Slot, specifically MakerBeam T-slot is an accelerator.
 If you need a structure, you can create one quickly using these strong, extruded aluminum beams and fasteners.
 It's a prototyper's dream.
 You can create a T-slot structure quickly, and it looks tech-y and professional.